For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 As you plan your trip read our unedited guest reviews

 Protect your vacation with travel insurance.

 Powered by our not-for-profit foundation, TreadRight

-Your journey through a land regarded by many as the holiest of the holy begins in the sacred city of Jerusalem, which you will have an opportunity to explore before joining your Travel Director and fellow travellers for a Welcome Drink to herald an epic journey into antiquity.
-L'chaim!
+Upon arrival to Ben Gurion Airport in Tel Aviv, you’ll be met and transferred through a land regarded by many as the holiest, to the sacred city of Jerusalem.
+Dependant on arrival time you will have an opportunity to explore before meeting your Travel Director and fellow travelers for a Welcome Drink and an introduction to your Israeli journey.
+L’chaim!

 Journey across the rocky Judean Desert to the site where the Dead Sea Scrolls were found accidentally by a Bedouin boy in 1947.
 Visit the striking clifftop fortress of Masada, where a Roman siege ended in the tragic mass suicide of over 900 Zealots.
 Their sacrifice remains as a symbol of Israel's pledge to remain free.
 Stroll through the excavations of Herod's palatial retreat, before returning to the lowest point on earth to float in the salty waters of the Dead Sea (time permitting).
 This evening, we share a traditional meal at our hotel.